21 Books That’ll Inspire Your Kids to Dream Bigger

 Throw Like a Girl: How to Dream Big and Believe in Yourself, by Jennie Finch.
 Through this autobiography, Jennie teaches young girls to believe in themselves and go for it — even if it challenges the status quo.

 Want more tips and motivation?
-Join the dream movement today — we’ve got just the resources to help support and guide you (and your family) along any dream pursuit.
+Our collection of self-improvement tools and resources will help support and guide you (and your family) along any dream pursuit.